Fantom-foundation/dag2dot-tool/README.md

 In "root" mode separate files created at every changes in root nodes of graph (mean only graph root. not IsRoot status).
 In "epoch" mode separate files created at every epoch.
 But in process for last epoch files replaced in process creating DAG (possible watch in process).

-**-host** - rpc host of lachesis node for requests.
+**-host** - rpc host of opera node for requests.
 Default - "localhost".

-**-port** - rpc port of lachesis node for requests.
+**-port** - rpc port of opera node for requests.
 Default - 18545.

 **-limit** - for limit count of used events by level, you can use this param.
 It is usable for very big DAG for watch only top of graph - with changed data.